 JWST Cycle 1 Guaranteed Time Observations Call for Proposals

 James Webb Space Telescope (JWST) Guaranteed Time Observations (GTO) are awarded to scientists selected under AO 01-OSS-05 and through NASA-ESA-CSA agreements.
-JWST Cycle 1 GTO proposals are due on June 25, 2019.
+JWST Cycle 1 GTO proposals were due on June 25, 2019.
 The submitted proposals will be public.

 Late breaking news